guanqun-yang/testaug/README.md

 Now we are ready to use the TestAug system:

+- Step 0: Clone the repository and make sure the paths in the `setting/setting.py` are set correctly.

 - Step 1: Query and annotate the sentences based on seed sentences from the CheckList test suite.

   - The `--description 3` specifies one concrete case of negation in the CheckList test suite: